 As an alternative to triclosan, the greatest opportunity is for probiotics, since there is no alternative to triclosan currently in use.
 Western European markets are already saturated with salicylic acid as the key active ingredient in antibacterial skincare products, which limits the potential market penetration of probiotics.

-Oxybenzone is an organic compound used to stabilize and strengthen the colour and scent of skincare products, but its most important use is in the form of sunblock.
-Oxybenzone (benzophenone-3 or BP-3) is used in sunscreens because it absorbs UV Beta and UV Alpha rays.
-This ingredient is found in many sunscreens today, including regular lotion sunscreens and makeup foundations with an SPF.
+Oxybenzone (benzophenone-3 or BP-3) is an organic compound that is useful in stabilizing and strengthening the colour and scent of skincare products, but its most important use is in the form of sunblock.
+It absorbs UV Beta and UV Alpha rays and is common in regular lotion sunscreens and makeup foundations with an SPF.
 It easily dissolves into lotions and creams, producing an easily absorbed product which protects the skin from the sun.

 Unfortunately, the debate about the safe use of oxybenzone is still ongoing.
-One of the biggest concerns in the medical community about the widespread use of the compound comes from the fact that it’s easily absorbed into the body.
+One of the biggest concerns in the medical community about the widespread use of the compound comes from the fact that the body easily absorbs it.
 This absorption raises concerns that oxybenzone may accumulate in the body, eventually leading to potentially toxic levels which may affect the endocrine system.

 Safe alternatives of oxybenzone are the following:

 - Non-nano zinc oxide or Non-nano titanium dioxide, which are both UV resistant.
-These are the common substitutes in sunscreens for the chemicals of known concern listed above.
+These are the common substitutes in sunscreens for the chemicals of known concerns listed above.

 - Cover up and find shade.
 This can be an excellent way to protect your skin from damaging sun rays.